-We plan to bring out the Journal three times a year beginning with the May-August 2018 issue which will be released in August 2018.
+We plan to bring out the Journal three times a year beginning with the September-December 2018 issue which will be released in December 2018.
 Our Editorial Board is constituted by senior Anaesthesiologists both from within India and abroad, all of whom have one thing in common - a burning desire to make "airway management safe".
 Airway-related issues are not specific to any subspeciality of anaesthesia or intensive care.
 We hope that through thought-provoking contributions from experts the world over, we will be able to realise our dream of a Journal that will not only emphasise airway education but will also promote airway-related research.
 Your contributions are solicited to this end.

 Airway, a publication of All India Difficult Airway Association, is a peer-reviewed print + online 3 Issues journal.
 The journal's full text is available online at http://www.arwy.org.
 The journal allows free access (Open Access) to its contents and permits authors to self-archive final accepted version of the articles on any OAI-compliant institutional / subject-based repository.